 Cannabis In Canada During 20th Century (Pre-World War 2 Era)

-And later on, in 1923, all cannabis-related products were categorized similarly with opium and cocaine by the government.
+And later on, in 1923, all cannabis-related products were categorized similarly to opium and cocaine by the government.
 More than a decade after, in 1937, the first seizure of marijuana was made under Canada’s law enforcement.

 Cannabis In Canada During 20th Century (Modern Era)